tors42/teamchecker/python/README.md

 # teamchecker

-Python script which takes a Lichess team-id as input and outputs links to any engine users in the team.
+Python script which takes a Lichess team-id as input and outputs links to any ToS warned users in the team.

 ## Usage